 What gets compared in a registered design infringement case?

 The defendant will have infringed your registered design if they have used your design or a similar one.
 Sounds easy?
 It is, up to a point, but remember that as far as the judge is concerned your design is what appears on the register – the representation of your design, not what you are actually making or selling, or even what your blueprints or CAD CAM data show.
-If your registration is short on detailed features, you might be in difficulty.
-It might mean that the details of the defendant’s article enable it to produce a different overall impression compared with your registered design, notwithstanding that it actually looks very similar to your actual product.
+If your registration is short on detailed features, you might find it difficult to enforce your right.

-In which jurisdiction did the infringement take place?
+In which jurisdiction did the design infringement take place?

 Where is the burden of proof in a registered design infringement case?